So close, yet so far away.

 So many close calls, but no history.

 The other reason it may feel like we're in the middle of a fairly long drought right now is this is the latest we've gone into a season without a no-hitter since all the way back in 2006.
 We've almost become trained to believe it's not normal for a no-hitter to take this long to happen, when in reality we went through a twelve year stretch from 1994-2006 when only 21 occurred.
-That's less than two no-nos per season on average, with 2000 and 2005 not featuring any at all.
+That's less than two per season on average, with 2000 and 2005 featuring no no-hitters at all.

 It's also worth mentioning that at this point last season, we had already seen three no-hitters — including Phil Humber's perfect game — and we were about to see two more in the next eight days.
 On June 8, Kevin Millwood and five Seattle Mariners relievers combined to no-hit the Dodgers.
 Five days later, Matt Cain tossed the season's second perfecto and 22nd in MLB history.